The Office of Student Engagement and Experiential Learning is no longer accepting applications for Summer 2015.

 The application deadline is Friday, February 27, 2015 at 4:30 PM.
 Interviews will be conducted on a rolling basis and end by mid to late March.
 Participants will be notified of their acceptance by end of March 2015.
 Students will be active in their research from June 15 to August 7, 2015.

-Awards Students will be awarded a $3,500 stipend.
+Students will be awarded a $3,500 stipend.
 All program participants will be required to live in assigned, on-campus housing.
 The program will cover all expenses for room and board (double occupancy).
-Students admitted to SROP will be notified at the end of March, 2013.
+Interviews for SROP positions will be conducted on a rolling admission, based on when the students application is submitted (interviews will be completed by March 27, 2015).
+Students admitted to SROP will be notified at the end of March 2015.